catseye/Dungeons-of-Ekileugor/README.markdown

 TODO
 ----

-*   Gold should be more plentiful on deeper levels
 *   Experience level should increase your ability to hit/damage?
-*   Ensure rooms can actually extend to the bottom and right of map
 *   Announce gold or health potion picked up

 Discussion